Walt Disney Animation Studios short films

-This is a list of animated short films produced by Walt Disney and Walt Disney Animation Studios from 1921 to the present.
+This is a directory of lists relating to animated short films that have been produced by Walt Disney and Walt Disney Animation Studios from 1921 to the present.

-This includes films produced at the Laugh-O-Gram Studio which Disney founded in 1921 as well as the animation studio now owned by The Walt Disney Company, previously called the Disney Brothers Cartoon Studio (1923), The Walt Disney Studio (1926), Walt Disney Productions (1929), and Walt Disney Feature Animation (1986).
+This article includes films produced at the Laugh-O-Gram Studio which Disney founded in 1921 as well as the animation studio now owned by The Walt Disney Company, previously called the Disney Brothers Cartoon Studio (1923–1926), The Walt Disney Studio (1926–1929), Walt Disney Productions (1929–1986), and Walt Disney Feature Animation (1986–2007).